COVID-19

 A vaccination is a simple injection (shot) in the arm.
 (Note, a nasal spray is available to healthy people 2 to 49 years old for the flu vaccine.)

 After you get a vaccination, you may have minor reactions such as a sore arm or low-grade fever.
 These symptoms should go away within a few days at most.
 Remember, vaccines are continually monitored for safety, and like any medication, vaccines can cause side effects which are usually minor.
-However, a decision not to immunize also involves risks and could put you and your loved ones and others who come into contact with you at risk of contracting a potentially deadly disease (CDC).
+However, a decision not to immunize also involves risks and could put you and your loved ones and others who come into contact with you at risk of contracting a potentially deadly disease (HHS).

 Will You Be Immune Once You Get the Vaccine?